 What can I do?

-Parental control apps can also help you to monitor your own screen time use, so you can serve as a good role model to your kids, because they give you a heightened level of accountability as you seek to protect them.
+Parental control apps can also help you monitor your screen time use, so you can serve as a good role model to your kids because they give you a heightened level of accountability as you seek to protect them.
 So, yes, mama, you just might have to limit your screen time, too.
-You can keep track of how much time you’ve spent on your device and how it’s different from the previous day or week?
+You can keep track of how much time you’ve spent on your device and how it’s different from the previous day or week.
 It’s true!

 There are also additional paid or subscription-based apps that can restrict or monitor your child’s content or track their location.

 Some families have instituted no-screen areas or screen-free zones in their homes, allowing devices only in common areas, such as the living room.
 This keeps devices away from the dinner table, family movie time, and even the bedroom.
 The goal is not to have your kids’ lives controlled by a screen.
-The nice thing about this boundary, is it’s comparable to when we had to use the house phone in the common area.
+The nice thing about this boundary is it’s comparable to when we had to use the house phone in the common area.
 We parents can oversee (or overhear) what our children are doing online without being too invasive.
-This is especially helpful to discern which apps are appropriate for your child, for example YouTube Kids may seem innocent and kid friendly, but many parents report inappropriate advertising or pop ups, that had they not been present while their child was online, never would have realized.
+This is especially helpful to discern which apps are appropriate for your child, for example, YouTube Kids may seem innocent and kid-friendly, but many parents report inappropriate advertising or pop-ups, had they not been present while their child was online, never would have realized.

 What other options or tools do I have?

 The most important tool is communication with your kids.
-It’s never too early to teach good digital citizenship, after all you cannot be with them 100 percent of the time!
-Age appropriate conversations about what is and isn’t appropriate, strategies for removing themselves from a harmful situation (bullying or sexual images on a friends device), confirming that you will love them no matter what and encouraging them to always come to you, even if it means they write you a note if it’s too difficult to say out loud or they’re scared of the immediate reaction.
+It’s never too early to teach good digital citizenship, after all, you cannot be with them 100 percent of the time!
+Age-appropriate conversations about what is and isn’t appropriate, strategies for removing themselves from a harmful situation (bullying or sexual images on a friend device), confirming that you will love them no matter what, and encouraging them to always come to you, even if it means they write you a note if it’s too difficult to say out loud or they’re scared of the immediate reaction.
 Speaking of communication, family meetings are a great idea to get all members on the same page: